RWTHworldwide: Apply to Study Abroad

 Please note that not at every partner university in every application round are places available.
 Inform on this website under "Open Exchange Spots" about the current possibilities.

-In the summer semester, the portal will be open for applications from July 1 and close on August 15 at 12midnight.
-In the winter semester, the portal will be open from November 1 and close on December 15 at 12midnight.
+In the summer semester, the portal will be open for applications from July 1 and close on August 2 at 11:59pm.
+In the winter semester, the portal will be open from November 1 and close on December 13 at 11:59pm.
 You can apply for up to four different host universities.
-In applying for a placement at a host university you can also apply for a scholarship for your stay abroad.
-You merely need to give a few additional details in the online application form.
-Please note that the respective text boxes in the form will appear once you have entered other relevant details.
+To be considered for a PROMOS Study or Internship Abroad Scholarship you must apply separately.
+Please refer to the respective website for details.
+Information about other scholarships and funding opportunities and their application procedures and be found on our Financing Your Studies Abroad page.

 Your Application Documents